-Your obedient Servant, G. E. PRITCHETT, Architect.
-Cambridgeshire, Isle of Ely, and Borough of Cambridge Pauper Mr. Rawlin-Son's, C.E., Re-Lunatic Asylum situate at Fulbourn.
-Report on the position port as to the and arrangement of the Steam Boilers at the Fulbourn to in pages 11 and Asylum, Cambridge.
+G. E. PRITCHETT, Architect.
+Cambridgeshire, Isle of Ely, and Borough of Cambridge Pauper Mr. Rawlin-Lunatic Asylum situate at Fulbourn.
+Report on the position port as to the and arrangement of the Steam Boilers at the Fulbourn Boilers referred Asylum, Cambridge.
 By ROBERT RAWLINSON, C.B., C.E.
 12